Daily Operations Onboard USS John C. Stennis (CVN 74)

 |0

-This work, Daily Operations Onboard USS John C. Stennis (CVN 74) [Image 6 of 6], by PO3 Sasha Ambrose, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Daily Operations Onboard USS John C. Stennis (CVN 74) [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT